-Activities Ö Key Services Current Standards Desired Standard Responsibility Due Date POE Status 1.3.6 Articulating Council Vision and Mission (a) Council vision, mission and value system will be posted in all reception areas and boardrooms Batho Pele Office / Communications and IGR Manager 9.
-Openness and Transparency ransparency ı ı ı 1.6.1 Opening Meetings of Council Structures to the Public (a) Members of the public will be allowed access to all the meetings of Council and those of its Committees, except only when confidential items are discussed. (b) All scheduled meetings of Council and those of its Committees will be published in the local Newspaper at the beginning of the year and be posted on the municipal website. (c) Monthly and weekly scheduled of meetings of Council and its Committees will be placed on Corporate Communication (d) Members of the public who wish to address Council or any of its Committees on any of the matters listed below will be allowed to do so with prior arrangement with the Speaker of Council or Chairperson of Committee involved: (i) By-Laws (ii) Budget (iii) Integrated Development Plan (iv) Performance Management (v) Service Delivery Agreement i.t.o section 76 of the Systems Act Secretariat 1.6.2 Publishing Bids (a) All bids advertised and awarded will be posted on the Council website Supply Chain Management Unit
+No. Key § Key Services Current Standards Desired Standard Responsibility Due Date POE Status POE Status iess and Tr Openness and Transparency 1.6.1 Opening Meetings of Council Structo the Public Opening Meetings of Council Structures to the Public 8 9 9 (a) Members of the public will be allowed access to all the meetings of Council and those of its Committees, except only when confidential items are discussed. (b) All scheduled meetings of Council and those of its Committees will be published in the local Newspaper at the beginning of the year and be posted on the municipal website. (c) Monthly and weekly scheduled of meetings of Council and its Committees will be placed on Corporate Communication (d) Members of the public who wish to address Council or any of its Committees on any of the matters listed below will be allowed to do so with prior arrangement with the Speaker of Council or Chairperson of Committee involved: (i) By-Laws (ii) Budget (iii) Integrated Development Plan (iv) Performance Management (v) Service Delivery Agreement i.t.o section 76 of the Systems Act Secretariat 1.6.2 Publishi Publishing Bids bic bsi Supply Chain Management Unit

+Status

-POE Status
+POE ı

-Due Date
+Due Date ı

-Responsibility GM's BM'\$ GM's
+Responsibility GM's GM's ı

-Perines Desired Standard 2 (a) Complaints/suggestion boxes will be provided in a conspicuous space at the entrance to all municipal buildings to allow the members of the public opportunity to put forward their complaints and suggestions (b) Complaints/suggestion making forms will be conveniently put in all public facilities for public members to use (c) Batho Pele Champions will open complaints/suggestion boxes every Friday, enter the complaints/suggestions received in the appropriate register and refer them to relevant Deputy Municipal Managers. (d) All complaints/suggestions received will be dealt with within 5 days of receipt and reported in the Business Unit's monthly report to the OMC of receipt and reported in the Business Unit's monthly report to the OMC (e) Notice of the complaints procedure will be provided in all municipal facilities directly providing services to the public (f) Names, photos and positions, in the hierarchical order of relevant management of the Business Unit who may be involved in complaint handling will be provided
+Activities Desired Standard Complaints/suggestion boxes will be provided in a conspicuous space at the entrance to all municipal buildings to allow the members of the public opportunity to put forward their complaints and suggestions Complaints/suggestion making forms will be conveniently put in all public facilities for public members to use Batho Pele Champions will open complaints/suggestion boxes every Friday, enter the complaints/suggestions received in the appropriate register and refer them to relevant Deputy Municipal Managers.
+All complaints/suggestions received will be dealt with within 5 days of receipt and reported in the Business Unit's monthly report to the OMC Notice of the complaints procedure will be provided in all municipal facilities directly providing services to the public Names, photos and positions, in the hierarchical order of relevant management of the Business Unit who may be involved in complaint handling will be provided The Supply Chain Management Policy and procurement plan will be adhered to in the procurement of goods and services Supply Chain Management Policy will be published and amendments thereon published within 1 month after adoption by Council No deviations from the Supply Chain Management Policy will be allowed All service providers will be paid within 30 days of receiving invoice Interest levied due to the delay to pay service providers will be recovered from the official responsible for the incurrence of such Performance management will be applied and reported on to the OMC and all Council Structures on a monthly basis Monthly performance reports will be posted on municipal website

+nt rds © Q O ⊕ ⊕ € ı © Q © @ (5) )

+Current Standards

-Standards 1 Dealing with (a) complaints and suggestions (b) (c) (c) (e) (f) (e) (f) (f) (f) Value for Money ne A
+Key Services Redress Dealing with complaints and suggestions Value tor Money Procurement of Goods and Services Performance Management

-No. 1.7 Redress 1.8 Value
+ö 1.7 1.7.1 ∞. - 1.8.1 182